PicoScope 7 Software

 Thermocouples are the most popular temperature sensors.
 They are cheap, interchangeable, have standard connectors and can measure a wide range of temperatures.
-The main limitation is accuracy, system errors of less than 1 °C can be difficult to achieve.
+The main limitation is accuracy: system errors of less than 1 °C can be difficult to achieve.

 Standard tables show the voltage produced by thermocouples at any given temperature, so for example in the above diagram, the K type thermocouple at 300 °C will produce 12.2 mV.
 Unfortunately it is not possible to simply connect up a voltmeter to the thermocouple to measure this voltage, because the connection of the voltmeter leads will make a second, undesired thermocouple junction.
 To make accurate measurements, this must be compensated for by using a technique known as cold junction compensation (CJC).
-In case you are wondering why connecting a voltmeter to a thermocouple does not make several additional thermocouple junctions (leads connecting to the thermocouple, leads to the meter, inside the meter etc), the law of intermediate metals states that a third metal, inserted between the two dissimilar metals of a thermocouple junction will have no effect provided that the two junctions are at the same temperature.
+In case you are wondering why connecting a voltmeter to a thermocouple does not make several additional thermocouple junctions (leads connecting to the thermocouple, leads to the meter, inside the meter etc), the law of intermediate metals states that a third metal inserted between the two dissimilar metals of a thermocouple junction will have no effect provided that the two junctions are at the same temperature.
 This law is also important in the construction of thermocouple junctions.
 It is acceptable to make a thermocouple junction by soldering the two metals together as the solder will not affect the reading.
 In practice, however, thermocouples junctions are made by welding the two metals together (usually by capacitive discharge) as this ensures that the performance is not limited by the melting point of solder.

-All standard thermocouple tables allow for this second thermocouple junction by assuming that it is kept at exactly zero degrees centigrade.
+All standard thermocouple tables allow for this second thermocouple junction by assuming that it is kept at exactly zero degrees Celsius.
 Traditionally this was done with a carefully constructed ice bath (hence the term ‘cold’ junction compensation).
 Maintaining a ice bath is not practical for most measurement applications, so instead the actual temperature at the point of connection of the thermocouple wires to the measuring instrument is recorded.

-Typically cold junction temperature is sensed by a precision thermistor in good thermal contact with the input connectors of the measuring instrument.
-This second temperature reading, along with the reading from the thermocouple itself is used by the measuring instrument to calculate the true temperature at the thermocouple tip.
+Typically, cold junction temperature is sensed by a precision thermistor in good thermal contact with the input connectors of the measuring instrument.
+This second temperature reading, along with the reading from the thermocouple itself, is used by the measuring instrument to calculate the true temperature at the thermocouple tip.
 For less critical applications, the CJC is performed by a semiconductor temperature sensor.
 By combining the signal from this semiconductor with the signal from the thermocouple, the correct reading can be obtained without the need or expense to record two temperatures.
 Understanding of cold junction compensation is important; any error in the measurement of cold junction temperature will lead to the same error in the measured temperature from the thermocouple tip.

-As well as dealing with CJC, the measuring instrument must also allow for the fact that the thermocouple output is non-linear.
-The relationship between temperature and output voltage is a complex polynomial equation (5th to 9th order depending on thermocouple type).
+As well as dealing with CJC, the measuring instrument must also allow for the fact that the thermocouple output is nonlinear.
+The relationship between temperature and output voltage is a high-order polynomial equation (5th to 9th order depending on thermocouple type).
 Analog methods of linearization are used in low-cost thermocouple meters.
 High-accuracy instruments such as the Pico TC-08 store thermocouple tables in computer memory to eliminate this source of error.